dongjialiang/parcelVue-learn/README.md

 ## Dev

-Run `yarn run dev` for dev server.
+Run `yarn dev` for dev server.
 Navigate to `http://localhost:1234/`.

 ## Build

-Run `yarn run build` to build the project.
+Run `yarn build` to build the project.
 The build artifacts will be stored in the `build/` derctory.

 [demo](https://dongjialiang.github.io/parcelVueLearn/build)